The brokerage hiring treadmill: recruit, hope, watch them leave, repeat

 Booking the interviews is just as quick.
 With self-scheduling links, a candidate picks an open slot on your calendar and the Evaluation Form is already attached when they show up.

-This is the closest thing 100Hires has to an agent-recruiting CRM: a living talent pool of agent candidates you can nurture and reactivate.
+This is the closest thing 100Hires has to a real estate recruiting CRM: a living talent pool of agent candidates you can nurture and reactivate.
 It is built around hiring, not mining MLS production data.

 How 100Hires compares to a typical ATS for real estate hiring